Tracey Emin

-Tracey Karima Emin DBE RA (/ˈɛmɪn/; born 3 July 1963) is a British artist known for her autobiographical and confessional artwork.
-Emin produces work in a variety of media including drawing, painting, sculpture, film, photography, neon text and sewn appliqué.
+Dame Tracey Karima Emin DBE RA (/ˈɛmɪn/; born 3 July 1963) is an English artist known for autobiographical and confessional artwork.
+She produces work in a variety of media including drawing, painting, sculpture, film, photography, neon text and sewn appliqué.
 Once the "enfant terrible" of the Young British Artists in the 1980s, Tracey Emin is now a Royal Academician.

-In 1997, her work Everyone I Have Ever Slept With 1963–1995, a tent appliquéd with the names of everyone the artist had ever shared a bed with, was shown at Charles Saatchi's Sensation exhibition held at the Royal Academy in London.
-The same year, she gained considerable media exposure when she swore repeatedly in a state of drunkenness on a live discussion programme called The Death of Painting on British television.
+In 1997, her work Everyone I Have Ever Slept With 1963–1995, a tent appliquéd with the names of everyone the artist had ever slept with, was shown at Charles Saatchi's Sensation exhibition held at the Royal Academy in London.
+In the same year, she gained considerable media exposure when she swore repeatedly when drunk on a live British TV discussion programme called The Death of Painting.

 In 1999, Emin had her first solo exhibition in the United States at Lehmann Maupin Gallery, entitled Every Part of Me's Bleeding.
 Later that year, she was a Turner Prize nominee and exhibited My Bed – a readymade installation, consisting of her own unmade dirty bed, in which she had spent several weeks drinking, smoking, eating, sleeping and having sexual intercourse while undergoing a period of severe emotional flux.
 The artwork featured used condoms and blood-stained underwear.

 Emin is also a panellist and speaker: she has lectured at the Victoria and Albert Museum in London, the Art Gallery of New South Wales in Sydney (2010), the Royal Academy of Arts (2008), and the Tate Britain in London (2005) about the links between creativity and autobiography, and the role of subjectivity and personal histories in constructing art.
 In December 2011, she was appointed Professor of Drawing at the Royal Academy; with Fiona Rae, she is one of the first two female professors since the Academy was founded in 1768.

-Emin lives in Spitalfields, East London.
+Emin lived in Spitalfields, East London, before returning to Margate, where she funds the TKE Studios with workspace for aspiring artists.